 In July, the Senate again voted for Cicero’s return.
 Only Clodius, his brother and the tribunes Serranus and Rufus opposed the project.
 The comitia centuriata was convened again, but this time the assembly was protected by Milo’s people, which made Clodius unable to disperse it.
 This enabled Cicero to return to Rome.

-After Pompey left Rome, Cicero and a group of supporters marched to the Capitoline Hill and destroyed the plaque on which the reforms introduced by Clodius were written.
+After Pompey left Rome, Cicero and a group of supporters marched to Capitoline Hill and destroyed the plaque on which the reforms introduced by Clodius were written.
 He then announced that they were all unlawfully introduced and invalid.
 This was met with sharp opposition from Katon, who said that you could not simply erase the laws of the whole year.
 This forced Cicero to change tactics.
-He announced that the only order Clodius was opposed to was about the destruction of his house and erecting a temple on it.
+He announced that the only order Clodius was opposed to was the destruction of his house and the erection of a temple on it.